MattMencel/repair_disconnected_zimbra_blobs/README.md

 - Must be run as the Zimbra user.
 - Must zmsetvars first.
 The script will prompt with the correct command you need to run.
 - Must set your mail domain in one part of the script.
-Grep it for '@test.com' to see where.
+Grep it for '@test.edu' to see where.

 BACK STORY:  We had a SAN failure in which both controllers went offline, thus